-After you've configured your org, supply your app developer with the values for the community URL, the global action, and the case list.
+After you've configured your org, supply your app developer with the values for the Experience Cloud site URL, the global action, and the case list.
 You can get this information from your org's setup.

 Get Case Management Settings from Your Org